-Heart palpitations at night occur when you get the feeling of a strong pulse in your chest, neck, or head after you lay down to sleep.
-It’s important to note that while these may be unsettling, they’re usually normal and aren’t typically a sign of anything more serious.
+Heart palpitations at night involve feeling a strong pulse in your chest, neck, or head after you lie down to sleep.
+While these may seem unsettling, they’re usually not a sign of anything serious.

 If you sleep on your side, you may be more susceptible to heart palpitations at night due to the way your body bends and pressure builds up internally.

-Another factor to consider when experiencing palpitations at night is that they may be occurring throughout the day, but you’re only noticing them at night due to lower noise levels and reduced distractions as you lie in bed.
+Another factor to consider when experiencing palpitations at night is that they may be happening all day without you noticing.
+In this case, you might notice them at night due to lower noise levels and reduced distractions while you lie in bed.

 The symptoms of heart palpitations can be concerning if they’re unexpected or you haven’t experienced them before.
-Symptoms include:
+These symptoms include: